GyroSuperintelligence/BabyLM/README.md

 Current AI pursues "superintelligence" through raw performance: faster calculation, broader knowledge, superior optimization.
 This creates legitimate fears about systems that optimize without wisdom.

 **We explore a different path:** Intelligence grounded in physics rather than abstraction.
 Human ethics emerge from shared physical reality and natural constraints.
 GyroSI operates within these same physical principles, developing understanding through structural boundaries rather than abstract optimization.
+This suggests a path toward intrinsic alignment, where ethical behavior is a consequence of the system's physical nature.

 ### 🎯 Why This Matters